Hydrology-IFH/roger/examples/plot_scale/svat_bromide_tutorial/README.md

 ## Model output
 The variables written to the output files are defined in `config.yml`.
 Available variables are listed [here](https://roger.readthedocs.io/en/latest/reference/variables.html#available-variables).
-Generally, storage variables should be defined for `OUTPUT_COLLECT` and flux variables for `OUTPUT_RATE`.
+Generally, water age and tracer concentration variables should be defined in `OUTPUT_AVERAGE`, tracer mass flux variables in `OUTPUT_RATE` and tracer mass storage variables in `OUTPUT_COLLECT`.

 # Workflow